 - Preheat oven to 350 degrees.

 - Line a cookie sheet with tin foil, and use a little pat from one of the sticks of butter to lightly grease the foil.
+Line the cookie sheet with the saltine crackers, making sure that they touch one another.
+Don’t worry if part of the sheet is empty.

-- Place the butter and sugar in a heavy bottom, non-stick coated medium saucepan, over high heat.
+- Place the butter and sugar in a heavy bottom, non-stick coated medium saucepan over high heat.
+Stir constantly for five minutes with a silicone spatula.

-- Carefully pour the mixture over the crackers, and use the spatula to spread the mixture out evenly.
+- Turn off the heat, add the vanilla, and stir until incorporated.
+Carefully pour the mixture over the crackers and use the spatula to spread the mixture out evenly.

 - Bake for 5 minutes.

 - Remove the cookie sheet from the oven and place it on top of the stove.
+Use a fork to push all of the crackers back together.
+Sprinkle the mini chocolate morsels over the crackers and allow to rest for 5 minutes.

 - Use a cake spatula or silicone spatula to spread the melted chocolate over the crackers.
+Toss on the sprinkles.

 - Allow to rest for several hours until the chocolate has hardened, or place the cookie sheet in the fridge or freezer to quicken the process.

-- Break the “crack” into small to medium size irregular pieces.
+- Break the “crack” into small to medium-sized irregular pieces.
+Store in an airtight container.

 Suggestions:

 - Line those saltine crackers up like little soldiers.
-If you don’t there will be gaps in your “crack,” and this is one type of “crack” that doesn’t need a gap.
+If you don’t, there will be gaps in your “crack,” and this is one type of “crack” that doesn’t need a gap.

 - Using a heavy bottom, non-stick coated medium saucepan is a must.
 You don’t want your butter and sugar mixture to burn, and you definitely don’t want to spend hours cleaning the pan you use.
 Make sure to place every item you use to cook with from this recipe in hot water as soon as you are done using it.
 I’m helping you out here.
 It will make a difference in the cleanup process.

 - The butter and sugar mixture will bubble up when you add the vanilla.
-This is why you make sure to turn the heat off first, and stir until it is incorporated.
+This is why you make sure to turn the heat off first and stir until it is incorporated.
 Don’t forget the vanilla.
 I do this.
 Constantly.
 It’s not as good, and there’s no way to fix this mistake.
 If you do forget, you can still eat the “crack.”
 It will still be delicious, but not as delicious.

 - Push the crackers back together lightly, using the tines of a fork.
 Once again, this is not because I suffer from OCD.
 It’s all about gaps in your “crack.”
 You don’t want them.

-- Use the whole bag of mini chocolate morsels.
+- Use the whole bag of mini chocolate chips.
 It seems like a lot, but it makes the perfect “crack.”
 You need a thick layer of chocolate over the crackers to hold everything together.
 Leaving the cookie sheet on the stove helps to melt the chocolate, as well as allowing it to set for 5 minutes before spreading it out.

 - I use a cake spatula to spread out the chocolate.
 The angled blade is the best tool for the job.
 If you don’t have one, use a small silicone spatula instead.
 Do not allow the spatula to touch the “naked” crackers, or the crumbs will get into your chocolate topping.